HOME VITAE RESEARCH ▼ CONTACT

 Understanding the multiphase CGM requires the development of models and simulations.
 These models can be categorized into several types: establishing the connection between CGM and galaxy properties, constraining physical properties from observations, and building associations between different phases of gas.

-Right panel: an illustration of the multiphase CGM (Chen & Zahedy 2025) .
+Figure: an illustration of the multiphase CGM (Chen & Zahedy 2025).

 Relevant Works: